Skip to main content

 If your application stalls at “photo upload”, it’s usually because the file fails strict technical rules (size, pixels, aspect ratio) before anyone reviews your documents.
 In 2026, the Government of India’s online visa system requires a square JPEG with a specific KB and pixel range, plus a plain light background and a full-face, front-view composition.

 This guide turns the official requirements into a quick checklist, shows the most common rejection patterns, and gives you a repeatable workflow for getting a compliant upload on the first try.
+If the portrait is only one part of the file you still need to assemble, use the full documents needed for Indian visa guide for the passport, category, and extra-document checklist before you submit.

 Table of Contents